Working Palettes, 2023

 30.5cm. x 40.6cm (dry mounted on board)

 A palette is a range of colours.
 It can be an object that is used to house colours, and a surface to mix colours.
-It is a resource, a tool, the beholder of alteration and a facilitator for creation.
+It is a resource, a tool, a beholder of alteration and the facilitator for creation.

 In computer graphics, a palette is referred to as the set of available colours of which an image can be made.
-With colour profiles available on our software, our colour perception relates to how we view on our screens.
-Holding commitment to our devices, our screens infuse the way we perceive, and redesign our visual understanding of it.
+With colour profiles available on our software, our colour perception can relate to how we view on our screens.
+With commitment to the device, screens can infuse the way we perceive, and in return, redesign our visual understanding of it.
 With analogue film apps you can choose your film without buying it, choose an era, and recreate an old memory.
 On Snapseed, you can auto remove the background of a subject and replace it with ‘a better’ one, or with One Tap Beauty Make-up Editor you can perfectly face-tune your selfie.
 Modify your body with Youcam, and airbrush imperfection...

-Thinning, smoothing, enhancing and reducing are all tied in with ways we can alter our images through ‘retouching’.
+Thinning, smoothing, enhancing and reducing are all tied in with ways images are altered through ‘retouching’.
 From representations of events, bodies and products to food and location; our ever-changing tools provide us with access to morph realities.